-(a) The Issuer shall provide to the MSRB annual financial information and operating data generally consistent with the information contained under the headings "General Fund Revenues and Expenditures", "General Fund Balance Sheet" and "General Obligation and Revenue Bonds" in the Official Statement, such information to be made available within 240 days after the end of the Issuer's fiscal year, commencing with the fiscal year ending June 30, 2020.
+(a) The Issuer shall provide to the MSRB annual financial information and operating data for the most recently completed fiscal year generally consistent with the information contained in the charts or tables under the headings "General Fund Revenues and Expenditures", "General Fund Balance Sheet" and "General Obligation and Revenue Bonds" in the Official Statement, such information to be made available within 240 days after the end of the Issuer's fiscal year, commencing with the fiscal year ended June 30, 2020.
+Any of such financial information or operating data required by this subsection (a) may be set forth in the County's audited financial statements, including in the notes to, or any supplementary or additional information provided with, such audited financial statements, including in the notes to, or any supplementary or additional information provided with, such audited financial statements, including in the notes to, or any supplementary or additional information provided with, such audited financial statements, such provided financial information or operating data may not be in the same format as the applicable charts or tables set forth in the Official Statement and/or may contain details that were not included in the charts or tables referenced above that were included in the Official Statement.

-(b) The Issuer shall provide to the MSRB annual audited combined financial statements for the Issuer, such information to be made available within 240 days after the end of the Issuer's fiscal year, commencing with the fiscal year ending June 30, 2020, unless the audited financial statements are not available on or before such date, in which event said financial statements will be provided promptly when and if available.
-In the event that audited financial statements are not available within 240 days after the end of the Issuer's fiscal year (commencing with the fiscal year ending June 30, 2020), the Issuer will provide unaudited financial statements within said time period.

-(c) The presentation of the financial information referred to in paragraph (a) and in paragraph (b) shall be made in accordance with the same accounting principles as utilized in connection with the presentation of applicable comparable financial information included in the Official Statement, provided, that the Issuer may modify the accounting principles utilized in the presentation of financial information by amending this Disclosure Agreement pursuant to the provisions of Section 7 hereof.
-Changes in Generally Accepted Accounting Principles, where applicable to financial information to be provided by the Issuer, shall not require the Issuer to amend this Disclosure Agreement.

-(d) If the Issuer is unable to provide the annual financial information and operating data within the applicable time periods specified in (a) and (b) above, the Issuer shall send in a timely manner a notice of such failure to the MSRB.

-(e) If the Issuer changes its fiscal year, it will notify the MSRB of the change (and of the date of the new fiscal year end) prior to the next date by which the Issuer would otherwise be required to provide financial information and operating data pursuant to this Section 3.

-(f) The financial information and operating data to be provided pursuant to this Section 3 may be set forth in full in one or more documents or may be incorporated by specific reference to documents available to the public on the MSRB's Internet Website or filed with the Securities and Exchange Commission.

-(g) All information provided to the MSRB pursuant to subsections (a), (b) or (d) of this Section 3 shall be in an electronic format as prescribed by the MSRB.
+- (b) The Issuer shall provide to the MSRB annual audited financial statements for the Issuer, such information to be made available within 240 days after the end of the Issuer's fiscal year, commencing with the fiscal year ended June 30, 2020, unless the audited financial statements are not available on or before such date, in which event said financial statements will be provided promptly when and if available.
+In the event that audited financial statements are not available within 240 days after the end of the Issuer's fiscal year (commencing with the fiscal year ended June 30, 2020), the Issuer will provide unaudited financial statements within said time period. - (c) The presentation of the financial information referred to in paragraph (a) and in paragraph (b) shall be made in accordance with the same accounting principles as utilized in connection with the presentation of applicable comparable financial information included in the Official Statement, provided, that the Issuer may modify the accounting principles utilized in the presentation of financial information by amending this Disclosure Agreement pursuant to the provisions of Section 7 hereof.
+Changes in Generally Accepted Accounting Principles, where applicable to financial information to be provided by the Issuer, shall not require the Issuer to amend this Disclosure Agreement. - (d) If the Issuer is unable to provide the annual financial information and operating data within the applicable time periods specified in (a) and (b) above, the Issuer shall send in a timely manner a notice of such failure to the MSRB. - (e) If the Issuer changes its fiscal year, it will notify the MSRB of the change (and of the date of the new fiscal year end) prior to the next date by which the Issuer would otherwise be required to provide financial information and operating data pursuant to this Section 3. - (f) The financial information and operating data to be provided pursuant to this Section 3 may be set forth in full in one or more documents or may be incorporated by specific reference to documents available to the public on the MSRB's Internet Website or filed with the Securities and Exchange Commission. - (g) All information provided to the MSRB pursuant to subsections (a), (b) or (d) of this Section 3 shall be in an electronic format as prescribed by the MSRB.